-Similarly, many iconic characters – Batman, Captain America, Darth Vader, the Lone Ranger, the Phantom of the Opera, Spider-Man, Zorro – are identifiable purely through a quick sketch of their masks, and the same is true of Frank Sidebottom, the irrepressibly upbeat northern comedian-cum-musician originally created by Chris Sievey (1955-2010) and resurrected with startling success in the new film Frank, in which Michael Fassbender plays the title role while permanently encased in a papier-mâché head.
+Similarly, many iconic characters – Batman, Captain America, Darth Vader, the Lone Ranger, the Phantom of the Opera, Spider-Man, Zorro – are identifiable purely through a quick sketch of their masks, and the same is true of Frank Sidebottom, the irrepressibly upbeat northern comedian-cum-musician originally created by Chris Sievey (1955-2010) and resurrected with startling success in the recent film Frank, in which Michael Fassbender plays the title role while permanently encased in a papier-mâché head.

-Both Fassbender and Frank are following in a grand tradition, and while this list can’t help but be highly selective, it does at least give a hint of the sheer range of cinematic masks that have graced our screens over the last century, and the personalities that they concealed or transformed.
+Both Fassbender and Frank follow in a grand tradition, and while this list can’t help but be highly selective, it does at least give a hint of the sheer range of cinematic masks that have graced our screens over the last century, and the personalities that they concealed or transformed.

 Les Vampires (1915)